 Velocity Based Agile in the Wild

 If Velocity Based Agile is all about success, what does success look like?
 Here are two examples of how 729 Solutions used Velocity Based Agile to achieve customer happiness.

 With our project for Larvol, the challenge was helping the company move away from their traditional Waterfall methodology to Agile.
 We use complexity based explanations as part of story writing in Velocity Based Agile, and let historical performance dictate future progress.
 Unlike SCRUM, the scope of any particular iteration isn’t locked and using a tool like our partner Pivotal Tracker allows everyone to instantly see the impact of changes to scope or story order has on the timeline.

 Key to making this work was to always keep time, cost, and scope in relationship with each other.
-We were able to give them real time clarity into the financial aspects of scope, resources and timeline.
+We were able to give them real-time clarity into the financial aspects of scope, resources and timeline.

 Our project for Namecheap had a long timeline of 18 months.
 It can be a challenge to meet expectations when the timeline is that long, given the frequent problems of discovered scope and evolving requirements.
-Using Agile we scoped and roadmapped the full 18 month project, finishing it within two weeks of the originally proposed time without increasing the cost.
+Using Agile we scoped and road mapped the full 18-month project, finishing it within two weeks of the originally proposed time without increasing the cost.
 We communicated regularly with the client, making sure that our conversations were clear and purposeful.
 We also emphasized the importance of trusting the process (and trusting the experience of the 729 Solutions team) to allow Velocity Based Agile the time and resources to work.

-Check out our full team of amazing technical and non-technical employees and drop us a line about your project to learn how our unique engineering philosophy can bring your project to the next level.
+Learn how our unique engineering philosophy can bring your project to the next level.